Pictorial Overview of the Radiation Therapy Treatment Process

 Informed Consent Process

-If radiation therapy is recommended as a part of your treatment, your physician will review in detail the proposed treatment, the reasons for recommending the treatment, and the potential risks and side effects of such treatment.
+If radiation therapy is recommended as a part of your treatment, your provider will review in detail the proposed treatment, the reasons for recommending the treatment, and the potential risks and side effects of such treatment.
 Ample time will be provided so that you have a full understanding of the treatment and related issues and have all of your questions and concerns answered in full.
 We encourage you to bring family members or significant others with you, as they may be able to help you during the process and have their own questions answered.

 Once you feel that you have a full understanding of the proposed treatment, risks, side effects and other possible treatment options, you will be asked to sign a consent form.
 Before you sign the consent form, you need to make sure that you are comfortable with the explanation that you have received.
-Even after you have signed the consent, your physician is always available to answer new questions or to provide additional information.
+Even after you have signed the consent, your provider is always available to answer new questions or to provide additional information.
 You can withdraw your consent at any time for any reason.

 Before radiation treatments begin, you will go through a treatment planning process called "simulation."
 This process is where your radiation treatment team will precisely identify the area on your body where you will receive radiation.
 Positioning is extremely important in radiation therapy and your body will be positioned carefully in order to get the best radiation treatment.
 You will be in the same position during every treatment, and you will need to remain still during the treatments.

 A CT scan of the region to be treated is done.
-Information from the CT scan is used to precisely locate the treatment fields and create a "map" for the physician to design the treatment to fit your specific case.
+Information from the CT scan is used to precisely locate the treatment fields and create a "map" for the provider to design the treatment to fit your specific case.
 The CT scanner is specially designed to work with the other equipment in the department, and is not a replacement for other diagnostic scans you may have received.
 The entire simulation takes approximately an hour, though the actual time may vary.
 Since you will be lying on a hard table under the simulator for most of this time, you may experience some pain or discomfort.
 Should this occur, tell the radiation technicians.
 Keep in mind that the time necessary to deliver the actual radiation therapy treatments is only minutes, not nearly as long as the time required for the simulation.
 In certain cases, an MRI or a PET/CT scan will also be done the same day as the CT simulation.
 The information provided by these scans is also used to plan your treatment.

 MRI used for simulation